 - O-1: An O-1 is also employer-sponsored, so the hiring department should work with the Office of General Counsel to obtain the necessary approvals.
 However, due to the complexity of the O-1 petition process, these applications cannot be prepared in-house.
 OGC will coordinate with departments to work with an approved immigration attorney to prepare the application materials.
 Please contact Eva Gray, 713-743-1855, firstname.lastname@example.org.

 - EB-3: Persons needing EB-3 visa or a renewal should work with their own immigration attorney.

 UH sponsors four categories for employment-based permanent residency: Outstanding Professor or Researcher; Advanced Degree; Professional; and Exceptional Ability.
 Before UH will sponsor a nonimmigrant, the employee must have the support of his/her Department Chair and Dean or the equivalent.
 Positions the University of Houston will consider sponsoring are as follows:

 1. Full-time Tenured or Tenure Track Faculty with the titles of Assistant Professor, Associate Professor, Professor, or Clinical Professor.

 2. Full-time non-tenure track faculty with the titles of Research or Clinical Assistant Professor, Associate Professor or Professor.

 The individual seeking sponsorship should work closely with their department chair and business staff, who will request the necessary paperwork and work with the Office of the General Counsel and outside legal counsel on the petition.

-Individuals who wish to pursue permanent residency on their own should consult with an immigration attorney.
-The Office of International Students and Scholars maintains a list of local immigration attorneys but this list is not definitive and the beneficiary should use their own best judgment in any situation requiring legal counsel.
+Individuals who wish to pursue permanent residency on their own should consult with an immigration attorney, and should use their own best judgment in any situation requiring legal counsel.